ElyssaW/skyfarer-client/README.md

 ## Stretch

 - [ ] Users can see a list of games, and send a request to join to the GM via private message
-- [ ] Chat has an "online users" list and a "user is typing" functionality
+- [x] Chat has an "online users" list functionality
 - [x] Chat has support for italics/bold/description

 ## Super Stretch